Gridding and Parameter Expansion for Scalable Latent Gaussian Models of Spatial Multivariate Data: Discussion

 \section{Discussion}

-We have introduced a Grid-Parametrize-Split (GriPS) strategy for resolving inefficiencies in MCMC sampling of spatial regression models and demonstrated its validity as an alternative to methods not based on sampling the latent process a posteriori.
-Our development of the methodology and the subsequent numerical experiments cogently illustrate the effectiveness of GriPS in conducting spatial big data analysis.
-Our focus on MGPs, Matérn covariances and LMCs, and Gaussian outcomes suggests several possible directions for future research.
+We have introduced gridding and parameter expansion (\modelname) strategies for resolving inefficiencies in MCMC sampling of spatial regression models and demonstrated its validity as an alternative to methods not based on sampling the latent process a posteriori.
+Our development of the methodology and the subsequent numerical experiments cogently illustrate the effectiveness of \modelname\ in conducting spatial big data analysis.
+Our focus on MGPs, Mat\'ern covariances and LMCs, and Gaussian outcomes suggests several possible directions for future research.
 On one hand, we expect our insight to be applicable more generally to Bayesian estimation of spatial regressions with latent processes (not necessarily MGPs).
-Moreover, research may focus on efficient Bayesian parametrizations of covariance models alternative to the Matérn and/or the LMC \citep[see, e.g.,][]{gneiting2010,genton_ccov,zhangbanerjee20}, and on applying similar ideas to non Gaussian outcomes.
+Additional computational considerations arise when non-Gaussian outcomes are paired with latent GPs.
+In such settings, binary or count outcomes observed in space may be modeled using latent GPs with long-range dependence.
+Given the good relative performance of \modelname\ in similar contexts in our analyses, we expect \modelname\ to be readily applicable in multivariate non-Gaussian settings \citep[see, e.g.,][]{melange}.

-Other natural extensions include adapting DAG-based processes to spatial-temporal data analysis.
-Challenges specific to spatial-temporal domains include the identifying ``neighbors'' over space and time as the scale of associations along space significantly differ from that along time.
+Other extensions include adapting DAG-based processes to spatial-temporal data analysis and to domains of larger dimension.
+Challenges specific to spatial-temporal domains include identifying ``neighbors'' over space and time as the scale of associations in space significantly differ from that in time.
 Dynamic NNGPs \citep{nngp_aoas} resolve this problem by estimating neighbors instead of fixing them.
-QMGPs have been implemented on spatiotemporal domains \citep{meshedgp}, but efficient estimation of the covariance parameters via MCMC remains challenging.
-Therefore, extensions of GriPS to spatial-temporal domains could circumvent some of these problems and can, possibly, provide easier and more effective analysis of spatial-temporal big data.
+QMGPs have also been implemented \citep{meshedgp}, but efficient estimation of the covariance parameters using MCMC remains challenging.
+Research may, therefore, focus on efficient Bayesian parametrizations of covariance models alternative to either the Matérn or the LMC \citep[see, e.g.,][]{gneiting2010,genton_ccov,zhangbanerjee20,simpsonetal17,fuglstadetal19}.
+Extensions of \modelname\ to spatial-temporal domains can circumvent some of these problems and, possibly, provide easier and more effective analysis of spatial-temporal big data.